Hero product photography sits between catalog and campaign imagery.

 Below is a quick comparative table of the differences between the three types of visuals.

-Stages of production of the hero shots for e-commerce and social media
+Stages of hero shots production for e-commerce and social media

 There are some particulars when it comes to planning and developing creative images, with most of the routine being the same as regular product photoshoots.